aliburkemper12/inventory-system-piston/README.md

-# inventory-system-piston
+# inventory-system
-Inventory system for the IT department at Piston Automotive in Wentzville, MO Created during a summer internship.
+Inventory system for the IT department
+Created during a summer internship.
 (Due to company protocol, never used by any one other then myself when deployed locally from my work computer).

 # Tech Stack